the1lab/1lab/src/Cat/Displayed/Instances/Diagrams.lagda.md

 # The Diagram Fibration

-THe appropriate notion of structure for a displayed category $\cE$ is fibrewise structure; IE, some structure found in each [fibre category], that is preserved by reindexing if $\cE$ is an (op)fibration.
+The appropriate notion of structure for a displayed category $\cE$ is fibrewise structure; IE, some structure found in each [fibre category], that is preserved by reindexing if $\cE$ is an (op)fibration.
 For instance, the correct notion of limit is a *fibred limit* of shape